Women's football in India: Early history

+Consolidation in 1975

 Women's football has not had the relative advantage in the sport unlike the men's game, and also has not become as prevalent in the country as its male counterpart.
 The game was administered by the Women's Football Federation of India (WFFI) from 1975 until the early 1990s, when they were absorbed into the AIFF.
 However, there were complaints that women's football is treated as a poor relation to the men's game, leading to (unfulfilled) plans to de-merge the WFFI.

 The women's game also has its early pioneers in the state of West Bengal.
 The large Kolkata teams, East Bengal and Mohun Bagan, started women's club sides in the 2000–01 season, and they participated with other teams in the Calcutta Women's Football League.
 However, it has been seen recently that players from Odisha and Manipur have made advances in the game.
 Players from these two states make up a large part of the India women's national football team.
 In 2000, two Indian international Sujata Kar and Alpana Seal went on to attend trial abroad for the first time, with German Frauen-Regionalliga Südwest club TSV Crailsheim Women, but the transfers fall through due to not getting work permit.

 The women's national competition is played on a state vs. state basis in the India women's football championship.
 There are also similar national championships for junior teams like the Junior Girls National Championship (for under 19s) and the Under-17 Girls National Championship.

 Some female players have become internationally recognised.
 Among them are Chitra Gangadharan who was selected to play for the All Asian Star team.
 Jaanki Kotecha was selected as captain to the All Asian Star Team in 2008–2009, where she led her team to victory.
 In February 2000, Sujata Kar and Alpana Sil became the first Indian footballers to sign a contract outside India.
 They signed with the German team TSV Crailsheim, but had to return after a month due to problems with the clearance of their international transfer.